 A great LinkedIn message will read something like:

 Hi!
 Nice to e-meet you.
 I see that we both attended the University of Vermont and are both living in NYC now.
-I’d love to take you out to coffee or brunch and hear more about your experiences – I so admire your career and want to learn about how you got to where you are today!
-Let me know if you have any availability and if you have any spots around the city you’ve been wanting to try.
+I’d love to have a virtual coffee and hear more about your experiences – I so admire your career and want to learn about how you got to where you are today.
+Let me know if you have any availability soon.
 Looking forward to connecting!

 REPOST AND COMMENT ON OTHERS’ POSTS AND ARTICLES

 The best way to get in front of recruiters and companies that are hiring is to generally be active on the site: comment on others’ posts/statuses, comment on articles you find interesting, and reshare articles and posts that resonate with you.
 Make sure that you are adding some kind of value when commenting on LinkedIn posts/articles, too.
 Don’t just comment “Nice article!”; instead, comment on why you liked the article.
 “Nice article, I felt super inspired after reading about how this entrepreneur overcame XX struggles” is a better comment as it reveals something about what motivates you and shows that you have a sincere interest in continuing to grow in your career.

 POST YOUR OWN WORK AND THOUGHTS

 Not only should you be resharing and commenting on others’ posts, but you should also be making your own!
 Original content isn’t only for Instagram – LinkedIn is another great place to showcase your personal brand.
 Create a status about the 5 most valuable lessons you learned at your last job, share a blog post you wrote, post your career goals for 2020, or share a Making it in Manhattan article that inspired you.
 Posting on your own profile will again show others that you’re a person who cares about learning and growing, instead of merely coasting through a 9-to-5.

 This post originally appeared on MakingManhattan.com.